ascalabro/Laravel5.3-stable-start/README.md

 DocumentRoot "/full/path/to/standard-promo/web/public"
 ServerName dev.standard-promo
 <Directory "/full/path/to/standard-promo/web/public">
     allow from all
-  Options None
+    AllowOverride All
     Require all granted
 </Directory>
+ErrorLog ${APACHE_LOG_DIR}/standard-promo-error.log
+CustomLog ${APACHE_LOG_DIR}/standard-promo-access.log combined

 ```

 Next, you must edit the `.env` file, specifically the db credentials section, to match your MySQL database credentials.
-The base database for the app is called `standard_promo` in production.
+The default database for the app is called `standard_promo`.

 After making sure the credentials are correct and the database has been created, run the app migrations by utilizing [Laravel artisan](https://laravel.com/docs/5.3/artisan):